pitt-crc/user-manual/docs/snippets/terminal.md

 # SSH Connection using a terminal

 SSH ([**Secure Shell**](https://en.wikipedia.org/wiki/Secure_Shell)) is a network protocol that allows for secure access to a computer over an unsecured network.
-This is the protocol for connecting to the CRC login nodes.
+This is the protocol for connecting to the CRCD login nodes.

 Clients running Windows can use [**MobaXterm**](https://mobaxterm.mobatek.net/) or [**PuTTY**](https://www.putty.org/) to access a terminal emulator.
 Clients running MacOS can use the built-in Terminal app (in Applications/Utilities) or